niza25/Drawbsurd-game-client/README.md

 ## Goals for this project:

-- To practice for myself
+- To practice websockets - in this case Socket.io
-- To make an example for the students to see how they could have tackled the project.
+- To create something fun
 - **[To showcase disciplined git usage](#my-git-workflow)**